saboye/Agile-Software-Testing/README.md

   </a>

 # Agile Software Development <a name="Agile_Software_Development">
 ## The whole-team approach to testing involves involving all members of the development team in the testing process, rather than relying solely on a dedicated testing team.
-This approach has several advantages:
+This approach has several advantages: <a name ="#early_feedback">

 1. Faster feedback: By involving the whole team in testing, feedback on the quality and functionality of the software can be obtained more quickly, as the testing is distributed among more people.